Endless Alps Neck Gaiter

-Is there anything more versatile than a neck warmer?
-Here in the Alps, we use our lightweight Run the Alps neck warmers year-round.
+Is there anything more versatile than a neck gaiter?
+Here in the Alps, we use our lightweight Run the Alps neck gaiter year-‘round.
 In the summer, it’s great for a bit of bonus warmth when we’re trail running in high alpine areas.
-In winter, when we’re in ski mountaineering mode —“ski alpi” as it’s nicknamed in the Alps — it moves down around our neck to help eliminate those pesky cold spots between sometimes-not-quite-overlapping layers.
+In winter, when we’re in ski mountaineering mode —“ski alpi” as it’s nicknamed in the Alps -- it moves down around our neck to help eliminate those pesky cold spots between sometimes-not-quite-overlapping layers.

-Our Run the Alps neck warmer features our classic Run the Alps mountain design of cows, gondolas, rugged terrain, sweet single track, and— of course—a trail runner moving through it all.
+Our Run the Alps neck gaiter features our classic Run the Alps mountain design of cows, gondolas, rugged terrain, sweet single track, and—of course—a trail runner moving through it all.